Virtual Visit to Estonia - Job quality a cornerstone for long-term labour market competitiveness

 In today’s rapidly changing economy, shaped by automation and artificial intelligence, robust job quality helps workers adapt, develop new skills and maintain well-being.
 Reliable evidence on job quality is critical for shaping effective labour policies.

-This event will incorporate new, interesting and country-specific data demonstrating how job quality is crucial for higher labour force participation, higher well-being and increased economic performance.
+This event incorporated new, interesting and country-specific data demonstrating how job quality is crucial for higher labour force participation, higher well-being and increased economic performance.
 Job quality is also a key component in making work sustainable and enabling workers to stay motivated to remain in work for longer.

-Particular attention will be paid to measures to improve job quality across age cohorts (young and older workers), address the unequal division of care between men and women, and assess the impact of artificial intelligence on work and employment.
-It will also explore how to enhance the attractiveness of sectors and occupations facing labour shortages, including those deemed essential to Estonia’s competitiveness, such as health and social services, ICT, education and manufacturing.
+Particular attention was paid to measures to improve job quality across age cohorts (young and older workers), address the unequal division of care between men and women, and assess the impact of artificial intelligence on work and employment.
+It also explored how to enhance the attractiveness of sectors and occupations facing labour shortages, including those deemed essential to Estonia’s competitiveness, such as health and social services, ICT, education and manufacturing.

-This event takes place in collaboration with Eurofound’s Estonian Board Members and with its national correspondent in Estonia.
+This event took place in collaboration with Eurofound’s Estonian Board Members and with its national correspondent in Estonia.

 Image © Per Swantesson/Stocksy/Adobe Stock